By Terry Corbell

 At least two people are uncomfortable in terminations and layoffs.
 Certainly, the employee feels stressed.
 That’s true for the boss, too, assuming she or he has a conscience.
 After all, it’s a very arduous event.
 If multiple employees are laid off, it’s really strenuous and tiring for the employer.

-Assuming as a boss you’ve been diligent in evaluating your employees and the welfare of your company, there are normally three reasons for a layoff.
+Assuming as a boss you’ve been diligent in evaluating your employees and the welfare of your company, there are normally three reasons for a termination.
 They include poor performance, unproductive behavior and insufficient profits.

 But the termination process doesn’t have to be a rancorous occurrence in meeting standards for employer responsibility.